 Ed Kluz is an artist, illustrator and printmaker.
 His work explores and reimagines historical landscapes, buildings and objects.
 He has a particular interest in the development of British decorative arts and architecture.

-His work draws upon the ideas and sprit of English Romanticism as a means of expressing perceptions of the past and a sense of place.
+His work draws upon the ideas and spirit of English Romanticism as a means of expressing perceptions of the past and a sense of place.
 He is particularly interested in the eccentric, uncanny and forgotten - follies, lost country houses, ruins, fragments and folklore provide an ongoing source of inspiration.

 As a designer and illustrator Ed has received commissions from St Jude's fabrics, the V&A, Birlinn Books, Faber, John Murray publishers, Little Toller Books, and Random House.

 Ed was born in 1980 and grew up in a remote hamlet in Swaledale, North Yorkshire where his parents restored a ruined farmhouse which sparked an interest in historical architecture.
 He studied fine art at the Winchester School of Art between 1999 - 2002.
-He now lives in Brighton.

 Browse by tag